-the time, there was no single system in place in which linked data together from all back office systems as well as outside agencies to provide a common view.
-Such a system was needed which allowed Emergency Planning, Social Services, and other relevant departments to spatially identify people at risk at short notice.
+During the Swine Flu epidemic in 2009 Torfaen County Borough Council had an urgent need to identify vulnerable people living in the borough.
+At the time, there was no single system in place which linked data together from all back office systems as well as outside agencies to provide a common view.
+Such a system was needed that allowed Emergency Planning, Social Services, and other relevant departments to spatially identify people at risk at short notice.

 The GIS team approached the Emergency Planning department with a solution, which involved no initial cost of purchasing systems.
 The solution was powered by current address data through the Local Land and Property Gazetteer (LLPG).
 The LLPG is contained within AddressBase Premium and made available to all Public Sector Mapping Agreement members through Ordnance Survey.